jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 #### Buzzer

-The buzzer on the bit:bot have an internal oscillator, and put out a fixed tone when pin 14 is driven `HIGH`.
+The buzzer on the bit:bot has an internal oscillator, and puts out a fixed tone when pin 14 is driven `HIGH`.
 Note that this also means that we are only able to play a single tone with this speaker.

 ```python
 # Play a short beep.